-Who must the form be prepared for?
+Who must I prepare the forms for?

 |(a) Full-time resident employee;

 (b) Part-time resident employee;

-(d) Company director (including a non-resident director)
+(d) Company director (including a non-resident director);

 Tax residents refer to Singapore Citizens, Permanent Residents and foreigners who have worked for 183 days or more.